19 Best Colorants For Epoxy Resin

 5. Neon Pigment Powders for resin

 Tints for epoxy resins are great to work with.
 If you are wondering how to color UV resin then these are a fun choice.
-Neon pigments are an electrifying and attention-grabbing addition to the world of creative artistry.
+Neon pigments are an attention grabbing color to use.

 best colorants for resin neon powders